THE SIENA CANTOS

 This other Cosimo, known in history books as Cosimo I or Cosimo the Great, was not a banker – that activity of the Medici had died out with Lorenzo the Magnificent in 1492.
 Cosimo I belonged to a secondary branch of the Medici and was a military man.
 Politically, he needed to consolidate the protectorate of the region by the Habsburg Empire; further, to gain territory and turn Tuscany into a kingdom.
 Cosimo conquered Siena in 1555 and became Grand Duke of Tuscany in 1569.
 Siena thus lost her independence and became ruled from Florence.
 However, the Sienese Monte di Pietà was reformed, Cosimo allowed it to make interest-bearing loans to farmers, not simply give credit on pledges (Mordini 120).

 By 1622, when Pound takes up the thread of the story, the initiative to create the Monte dei Paschi as a separate institution, apart from the Monte di Pietà, was entirely local.
 For its part, the Florentine administration was cautious and fearful of losing money.
-Hence Pound’s insistence on the arguments that the Sienese Balia had to make, the length of time it took to implement this initiative (ten years), the assurances that no one would lose, least of all the Ducal family, and the general obsequious language directed at the ducal decision-makers, which at the time consisted in a child and his two female guardians.
+Hence Pound’s insistence on the arguments that the Sienese Balia had to make, the length of time it took to implement this initiative (ten years), the assurances that no one would lose, least of all the Ducal family, and the general obsequious language directed at the ducal decision-makers, who at the time consisted in a child and his two female guardians.

 The Medici family was continuing to decline throughout the 17th century and its last male descendant Gian Gastone died without heirs in 1737.
 Due to its integration into the Habsburg dynasty, Tuscany had an important place in the ramifications of the French, Austrian and Spanish monarchies: the transfer of political control from an Italian family to a French-Austrian one (the Duke of Lorraine and future Holy Roman Emperor Francis I) was made very smoothly as Francis was kin to the Medici.
 When after his death in 1765 Empress Maria Teresa passed on power to her sons, Joseph and Peter, they took their rightful places: the elder brother became Holy Roman Emperor Joseph II, whereas young Peter Leopold became Duke of Tuscany.
 He retained his role until Joseph’s death in 1790, when he himself became Emperor.
 On that date, he was succeeded in Tuscany by his second son, Ferdinand III.